IyadKhuder/Regression/README.md

 # Regression
-This Notebook is a summary of my self-learning of the Regression models.
+>> This Notebook is a summary of my self-learning of the Regression models.
-I've created a demo for each model and applied it on a simple relevant dataset.
+I'm made a simple demo of each model on the same case-study and dataset that I fabricated myself for this purpose.

-I've gathered the following regression models in one notebook, so they can be compared to each other.
+>> I've gathered the following regression models in one notebook, so they can be compared to each other.

 I. Polynomial Regression